 I decided I wanted to further improved the CO2 distribution.
 Some time back I had read that placing a spray bar along the entire length of the back of the tank, pointing forward is one of the best ways to distribute CO2 all over a large tank.
 So I went and got some PVC pipes, DIY’d a spray bar and installed it.
 After 3 weeks, there is noticeable better growth from parts of the S. repens.

 Unfortunately, I think the S. repens has deteriorated to the point where most of it does not seem to be recovering.
 I’ve decided to remove them in the near future and plant a new lawn and other plants.
 Going to remove the white sand bed, which is now brown, and replace it with Aquasoil and a new lawn.

-I tried to re-tie the Bolbitis this past weekend, but discovered lots of dead rotting rhizome (despite the constant new leaves).
+I tried to re-tie the Bolbitis this past weekend but discovered lots of dead rotting rhizomes (despite the constant new leaves).
 Decided to throw out the lot and get new ones.
 As a result, just barely a week later, I noticed that the brown algae on the rocks near the Bolbitis is being slowly cleared away.
 I’m guessing that the rotting Bolbitis was feeding the algae in the area and now that it’s gone, the algae growth has slowed or stopped and the SAEs can out-eat it.

-So, hopefully in a few weeks, I can start sharing new pictures of the tank with nice plant growth.
+So, hopefully, in a few weeks, I can start sharing new pictures of the tank with nice plant growth.
 Wish me luck!